 As a property owner, be it domestic, commercial or shared ownership, at Gartec Home we know that you need to keep an eye out for symptoms that may indicate that your lift has (or is about to) malfunction.
 This will ensure that the residents or office employees you are directly responsible for are not distracted by loud noises, will arrive to their destination on time, and will generally enjoy a safe ride.

-But to prevent the lift from trapping people in between floors, you can’t rely on scheduled maintenance checks alone.
+But to prevent the lift from trapping people in between floors, you can’t rely on scheduled maintenance checks alone to repair your lift.
 Below, we take a look at 7 instances where you will need to call for lift repairs as soon as possible, even if your elevator has been recently serviced by professional technicians.
 The cost of conscientious maintenance and repairs is far less than the price of a brand new lift.

 The Lift Is Making Loud Noises